rkarn/ChipWhisperer_NN/README.md

 ## Overview
 This repository contains the framework and resources for performing power side-channel analysis on neural network (NN) implementations using the ChipWhisperer platform.
 This work is designed to be an educational tool for university students, providing hands-on experience with side-channel attacks and hardware security.

+This repository has source code for the following publication:

+`Karn, Rupesh Raj, Prithwish Basu Roy, Johann Knechtel, and Ozgur Sinanoglu.
+"Educational Framework for Power Side-Channel Attacks on Neural Networks in Embedded Systems."
+In 2025 IEEE International Symposium on Circuits and Systems (ISCAS), pp. 1-5.
+IEEE, 2025.`

 ## Prerequisites
 Before you begin, ensure you have the following prerequisites installed: